Dr. Sarah Mess has either authored or reviewed and approved this content.

 - Capsular Contracture

 The common complication known as capsular contracture can occur following breast augmentation surgery when the body produces a layer of scar tissue around one or both implants.
 Some patients develop excess scar tissue that constricts the implants.
 This “capsule” of scar tissue can cause breast pain, and also cause breast tissue to become misshapen and hard to the touch.
-This condition requires surgical intervention to treat, as a surgeon must surgically release the buildup of scar tissue around the breast.
-Most women who have capsular contracture choose to have a new set of implants placed when their surgeon removes the excess scar tissue.
+This condition requires a capsulectomy to treat, as a surgeon must surgically release the buildup of scar tissue around the breast.
+Most women who have capsular contractures choose to have a new set of implants placed when their surgeon removes the excess scar tissue.

 - Breast Rippling